eduardofontana/portfolioPessoal/README.md

 # portifolio

-Portifolio do desenvolvedor
+Portifolio do Desenvolvedor

 ## Tarefas

-O controle das atualizações desse projeto será armazenado no GitHub - eduardofontana
+Armazenado no GitHub - eduardofontana